AllayMC/EncryptMyPack/README.md

 1. Again, the key should be a 32 character long string.
 2. To decrypt the pack, you must provide its key

+## Build

+This project use graalvm native image to transform the jar to a native executable

+So you should set up graalvm and set project JDK to graalvm before building

 ## Special thanks

 Thanks to [mcrputil](https://github.com/valaphee/mcrputil) for their great work!